MMGameslogo MMGames

 rand function

-The following program is an example of having a random number calculated 10 times.
+The following program demonstrates an example of calculating random numbers 10 times.

 #include <stdio.h>